DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 .embedded-demo(grid-filtering/custom-filtering-algorithm)

+### Disable Filtering by a Column

+The [FilteringState](../reference/filtering-state.md) plugin's `columnExtensions` property allows you to prevent filtering by a specific column.

+.embedded-demo(grid-filtering/disable-column-filtering)

 ## Remote Filtering

 It is possible to perform filtering remotely by handling filtering state changes, generating a request, and sending it to the server.